LeChatP/RootAsRole/README.md

 [7] Article about how PAM is working : https://artisan.karma-lab.net/petite-introduction-a-pam

-[8] A very helpfull code about how to create a PAM module : https://github.com/beatgammit/simple-pam
+[8] A very helpful code about how to create a PAM module : https://github.com/beatgammit/simple-pam

 Source of the scenarios code: